Next Meetings: Saturday October 14th, November 11th, December 9th.

 What is Daylight?

 Daylight is the name of a small group of parishioners with a common aim.
+Anyone may join in.
 Drawing inspiration from the lifestyle of early Christian communities, especially St Benedict, we seek to be a modern day expression in a dispersed community held together by a common commitment.
 All are welcome, who wish to explore this.
 We are based loosely on the Community of St Chad, a diocesan-wide group having a similar outlook; lectio divina forms part of our daily prayer life.

 Purpose: To respond to an expressed desire for a deeper relationship with God, with each other, and with the community within which we live, by developing a commitment to a spiritual lifestyle centred on three principles: Prayer, Worship, Service.